WebTestPilot: Agentic End-to-End Web Testing against Natural Language Specification by Inferring Oracles with Symbolized GUI Elements: Motivating Example

+\begin{itemize}[leftmargin=*,topsep=2pt] \item \textbf{Causal Dependency}: A relation between adjacent states that holds when UI elements in the current state are created, updated, or deleted as a direct effect of executing an action in the previous state.
+For example, the auto-complete suggestion dropdown and the populated search input in state (c) depends on the typing action in state (b).

+\item \textbf{Data Dependency}: A relation between states that holds when information extracted in one state is propagated to and reused in another, forming a data flow across the execution trace.
+For example, the product details in (e) depend on the selected item from the search results in (d), and the cart items in (f) depend on the product details in (e).

+\item \textbf{Temporal Dependency}: A relation between states corresponding to the same logical page that holds when a later state must be interpreted relative to an earlier state to detect incremental changes over time.
+For example, state (f) depends on state (a), both representing the cart page, to determine how the cart contents have evolved after user actions. \end{itemize}

-To enable robust cross-state verification of implicit and explicit expectations, \tool supports declarative schemas, which act as symbol templates (or “variables”) representing structured UI data.
+To enable robust cross-state verification of implicit expectations, \tool supports declarative schemas, which act as symbol templates (or “variables”) representing structured UI data.
 The schemas are implemented as strongly typed models that can automate parsing, normalization, and validation of extracted content.
-They specify not only the expected data structure, but also type-level constraints (e.g., non-negative prices), field-level semantics (e.g., required vs optional), and domain-specific expectations.
+They define not only the expected data structure, but also type-level constraints (e.g., supported strings), field-level requirements (e.g., required vs. optional), and domain-specific rules (e.g., non-negative prices).

-Concretely, consider a test step where after executing the action ''click Add to Cart.``, its corresponding expectation is ''the product is now in the cart.`` To act as a test oracle for this post-condition, \tool first applies a symbolization stage to define relevant symbols (i.e., \texttt{Cart} and \texttt{Product}) via schemas:
+Concretely, consider a test step where after executing the action ``click Add to Cart.'', its corresponding expectation is ``the product is now in the cart.''
+To act as a test oracle for this post-condition, \tool first applies symbolization to define relevant symbols (Figure \ref{fig:product-cart-models}).

-\tool then instantiates these schemas with values extracted from the current and prior states (i.e., state (f) and (e)):